YokoLu/JupyterDataScience_Climate/README.md

 https://github.com/ccsf-math-108/materials-fa24/

-*There may be a missing number for the HW, but this does not imply a missing file.
+*There may be a missing or skipping number for the file (HW), but this does not imply a missing file.
 It only indicates a class that has been cancelled due to a holiday.*

 *For Lab assignments, I do not have the full set of solutions for each of the assignment, since this was my first semester and I was not aware that I could not have access to the course after the Canvas (student platform) once the semester finishes.
 Therefore, I have included what I have on my laptop - I do not have all the files as I was cleaning my laptop which I had no space to hold more files.*